Actor-Critic Physics-informed Neural Lyapunov Control: Introduction

 \subsubsection{Co-learning Lyapunov Functions and Policies}

-This work is also built upon existing works on co-learning Lyapunov functions and control policies.
-Chang et al \cite{chang2019neural} proposed a counter-example guided method similar to \cite{abate2020formal} to co-learn a Lyapunov function and a control policy that jointly satisfy the Lyapunov conditions for nonlinear systems.
+Chang et al. \cite{chang2019neural} proposed a counter-example guided method similar to \cite{abate2020formal} to co-learn a Lyapunov function and a control policy that jointly satisfy the Lyapunov conditions for nonlinear systems.
 In their work, they add a regularizer to the loss function to enlarge the DoA.
 The method in \cite{chang2019neural} has also been extended to safety certificates \cite{jin2020neural}, unknown nonlinear systems \cite{zhou2022neural} and discrete-time systems \cite{wu2024neural}.
-In our method, a regularizer is unnecessary as the Zubov equation itself captures the true DoA.
+In our method, regularization is unnecessary as the Zubov equation captures the true DoA.